codio/knowledge/source/instructors/admin/integration/lti1-3Canvas.rst

 LTI 1.3 for Canvas
 ==================

+See this page for a video demonstration:

+:ref:`LTI 1.3 integration <lti1-3>`

 Part 1: In Canvas - Create a Developer Key
 ------------------------------------------
 The Canvas user who carries out these steps must be a system administrator.